ClaudiusAyadi/01-QR-Code-Component/README.md

 The QR Code Component challenge is a beginner-friendly project and the first challenge recommended to me when I joined Frontend Mentor.

-Simple as it is, it helps re-evaluated my flexbox knowledge and the use of `box-shadow` to create elevated-styled cards.
+Simple as it is, it helps re-evaluated my flexbox knowledge and the use of `box shadow` to create elevated-styled cards.
 It was a fast one filled with much fun too.

 ### Screenshot